-A property that is comparable to the subject and that competes at nearly the same rent levels, and tenant profile, such as age, family or income...
+A property that is comparable to the subject and that competes at nearly the same rent levels, and tenant profile, such as age, family or income.
+Generally used to derive market rent.-

 Concession

 Discount given to a prospective tenant to induce the tenant to sign a lease.
 Concessions typically are in the form of reduced rent or free rent for a specific lease term, or for free amenities which are normally charged separately (i.e. washer/dryer, parking).